jmoratilla/chef-hazelcast/README.md

 Description
 ===========
-Cookbook for install hazelcast server community edition.
+Hazelcast is feature-rich, enterprise-ready and developer-friendly in-memory data grid solution.
+This cookbook installs the Community Edition and allows you to configure it.
+See more at

 URL http://www.hazelcast.com/products-community.jsp

 Requirements
 ============

-Hazelcast is a java based server, so it requires java cookbook.
+Hazelcast is a java server, so it requires java cookbook.
 Also, it requires ark cookbook to ease download of the appropiate version of the server.